Enable text based alternatives for graph display and drawing entry

 Unemployed18

-Using the data above calculate Labor Force for China.
+Using the data above calculate labor force participation rate for Canada.

 Unemployed13